USEPA/the-manifest-game/docs/README.md

 user's specific use case.
 It's intended to be a publicly available tool to assist (i.e., no sensitive information is displayed or authentication is required).

-## Specification
+## Requirements

 The decision tree is a series of questions that will guide the user to the appropriate help content, or answer the user's questions directly in the graph.

-The decision tree should meet the following requirements for a minimum viable product (MVP):
+The decision tree (hereafter referred to as "the tree") should meet the following requirements for a minimum viable product (MVP):

-1. The decision tree is be interactive, allowing the user to navigate the tree by clicking on the appropriate nodes of the tree or buttons.
+1. The tree MUST be interactive, allowing the user to navigate the tree and show information relevant to them while hiding information that does not directly answer their inquiry.
+   - Leaf nodes SHOULD, where appropriate, link to more information on [EPA.gov/e-manifest](https://epa.gov/e-manifest)
-2. The decision tree should accessible through a browser
+2. The tree MUST be accessible through a modern web browser.
-3. The decision tree should be accessible to users who need require assistive technology (AT) to interact with the decision tree.
-The tree should...
-    - be navigable without a mouse.
-    - indicate the choices made to users with limited/no vision.
-    - not include audio cues or information without visual content that conveys the same inforation.
+3. The tree MUST be configurable through a via text file using a common format (e.g., JSON, yaml).
+4. The tree SHOULD be deployable as a static site.
+5. The tree COULD allow users to share decision trees deep linked to a specific node.
+6. The tree COULD support showing help content in a modal window where information cannot fit onto a tree node.
+7. The tree SHOULD support showing multiple decision tree on separate pages of the site.
+8. The tree COULD support loops in the decision tree to indicate that the user should repeat these steps until a certain criteria is met.

 ## Nomenclature

-Before reading the docs or code, it is helpful to be familar with [Directed Acyclic Graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+Before reading the docs or code, it is helpful to be familiar with [Directed Acyclic Graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 The following terms are used throughout the source:

 1. **Directed Acyclic Graph** a graph that consist of vertices and edges, with each edge directed from one vertex to another, such that following those directions will never form a closed loop.
 2. **Node**: A node is the implementation of a vertex in the decision tree and represents a choice.
    We have multiple types of nodes: such as "Yes/No" nodes (`BoolNode`) and default nodes (`DefaultNode`).
 3. **Edge**: An edge is a connection between two nodes.
 The edge is directed from the parent node to the child node.
 4. **Decision Tree**: The decision tree is the graph of choices.
 The decision tree must be a directed acyclic graph (DAG) to prevent infinite loops.
 5. **Children**: The children of a node are the nodes that are **_directly_** connected to the parent node by a edge such that in the topological order `f(u, v)` of the DAG, for every edge `(u, v)`, where `u` is the parent of `v`, `u` comes before `v`. (also see "Descendant")
 6. **Descendant**: The nodes that are connected to the parent node by a path of edges such that in the topological order `f(u, v)` of the DAG, for every edge `(u, v)`, where `u` is the parent of `v`, `u` comes before `v`.
 7. **Parent**: The parent of a node is the vertex that is connected to the child node by a direct edge such that in the topological order `f(u, v)` of the DAG, for every edge `(u, v)`, where `u` is the parent of `v`, `u` comes before `v`.
 8. **Sibling**: The siblings of a node are the vertices that are connected to the same parent node as the child node.
    Siblings have the same "rank" in the DAG.
 9. **_Nibling_**: The niblings of a node are the descendants of the node's siblings (those that reside at the same level or rank in the DAG)

 ## Implementation Notes